 Sometimes showing students a class demonstration or even having them do the activity can show them that they weren’t 100% correct.
 Use this demonstration or activity as a tool to reconstruct thinking.
 Using the example ‘heavier things fall faster than lighter things’ misconception, this can be easily shown as incorrect using a simple demonstration.
 Get two identical bottles, fill one of them to the top with water and the other half full.
 Replace the lids and drop them from the same height.
 They have different masses, but they will reach the ground at the same time.
 There are also videos of hammers and feathers being dropped on the moon, which can also be used to provide further evidence that all things fall at the same rate.
 If there are two opposing ideas, have students plan an investigation.
 For more information on getting students to plan science experiments, visit our investigation planning resources.

 Simply explaining why the misconceptions are incorrect is a method often used by teachers.
-Alternatively, ask other students to explain why a particular misconception is incorrect as a more effective method.
+However, it isn't the most effective method.
+Instead, ask other students to explain why a particular misconception is incorrect as a more effective method.
 There are many benefits to peer learning and collaborative work, such as an increased ownership of learning and the development of higher-order thinking skills.

 Models and analogies can also be excellent teaching tools for dealing with abstract concepts.
 They present sometimes confusing ideas in more an easy-to-understand context.
 They have limitations and it can be interesting to discuss what these limitations are with students.
 An example of using models to help students understand circuits could be the rope model or the water heater model.

-In order for students to succeed in their Science education we need to make sure that their foundational knowledge is strong and correct and that students misconceptions are addressed in lesson planning and execution.
-Finding misconceptions and then changing student thought can be difficult, but it is an essential process for science, and all, educators.
+In order for students to succeed in their Science education we need to make sure that their foundation of knowledge is strong and correct, and that students misconceptions are addressed in lesson planning and execution.
+Finding misconceptions and then changing student thought can be difficult, but it is an essential process for not only science, but all educators.

 Get the most out of Storyboard That with these great features!